 5 Steps to Leading the Kaizen Way

-I first heard the word Kaizen in my first year of high school, but it originated much earlier in the 1940s, post-WWII Japan, as manufacturers looked to restart and improve on what was lost during the war.
-Kaizen, loosely translated into English, means to change for the better or, by its more formal understanding, continuous improvement.
-The term has been used in the business and academic arenas for decades.
-However, it is a word that best describes many churches embarking on church revitalization, developing more robust discipleship programs, and winning new people to Jesus.
-Whatever the need, the Kaizen philosophy could help redeem what seems broken or hopeless in many ways.
+Leading the Kaizen way: I first heard the word Kaizen in high school, but the concept originated in post-WWII Japan during the 1940s as manufacturers sought to rebuild and improve production.
+Kaizen, loosely translated into English, means “change for the better” or, more formally, “continuous improvement.”
+While the term has been a staple in business and academic circles for decades, it perfectly describes the journey of churches embarking on revitalization, developing robust discipleship programs, and reaching new people for Christ.
+Whatever the need, the Kaizen philosophy offers a framework to redeem what may seem broken or hopeless.

-In a church world looking for a quick fix to declining measurements, the local church leadership can utilize the Kaizen method to identify, analyze, create, evaluate and celebrate the church’s systems (programs, position and partnerships) for continuous improvement.
-At the same time, they will rebound and redefine how the local church will minister in the future.
+In a ministry landscape often seeking quick fixes for declining metrics, local church leadership can utilize the Kaizen method to identify, analyze, create, evaluate, and celebrate organizational systems—including programs, positions, and partnerships—for continuous improvement.
+By adopting this mindset, leaders can rebound and redefine how the local church ministers to its community in the future.

 Step 1: Identify the problem for improvement.

-There are seasons in the church’s life when you want to throw your hands up as a leader and ask, “What am I doing wrong”?
-By identifying the problem for improvement, you are naming the issue publicly so that others can begin to develop a solution that leads the church forward.
-Leading the local church can be lonely, and it should not be.
-The idea of continuous improvement is built around everyone having a voice to help improve systems.
-It empowers everyone, from the pastor to the pew, to help through a positive vision and voice in turning around the local church.
+There are seasons in a church’s life when a leader might feel overwhelmed and ask, “What am I doing wrong?”
+By identifying specific areas for improvement, you name the issue publicly so that the congregation can collaborate on solutions that move the mission forward.
+Leading the local church can be lonely, but it should not be.
+The core of continuous improvement is built on the principle that everyone has a voice.
+This approach empowers everyone, from the pastor to the person in the pew, to contribute a positive vision toward turning around the local church.

 As you begin the Kaizen process, identify one main issue that the team wants to address.
 Once that is agreed upon, begin to see the positives and negatives of the current program, position or partnership by deciding where the church wants to improve.
 Think about it this way: Is it eliminating a program, providing more resources to an area, fixing up a new space, etc.?
 As the team identifies the problem, they will dream of the future.